withastro/astro/.changeset/gold-mayflies-beam.md

 });
 ```

-The `astro:container` is a virtual module that can be used when running the Astro container inside `vite`.
+The new `loadRenderers()` helper function is available from `astro:container`,  a virtual module that can be used when running the Astro container inside `vite`.